 Afterwards, head to the Europa Hotel, famous as the world’s most bombed hotel and example of classic 70s architecture, for a drink in their excellent piano bar.
 If you like theatre, the Grand Opera House next door offers a good mix of drama, opera and dance and its grand Victorian interior is a must-see.
 If you’re looking for a treat on Saturday night, The John Hewitt bar in Donegall Street does a great traditional music session.

-Day two has to start with an Ulster fry, a kind of great British breakfast plus exotic elements like potato or soda farls and black pudding.
-Some of the cafes on the Ormeau Road – Soul Food, Graffitti, Kaffe O, YARN Cafe – put on a decent spread or go to Maggie Mays Cafe in Botanic, a local institution.
+Day two has to start with an Ulster fry, a kind of Great British breakfast plus exotic elements like potato or soda farls and black pudding.
+Some of the cafes on the Ormeau Road – Soul Food Cafe, Graffitti, Kaffe O, Yarn Cafe – put on a decent spread or go to Maggie Mays Cafe in Botanic, a local institution.
 If you want the Brisbane breakfast (similar but with added Vegemite on your toast), try General Merchants, a hipster bistro again in the Ormeau Road.

 If it’s Sunday and you want to go to church, St Peter’s is the big Catholic establishment in west Belfast while St Anne’s in the Cathedral Quarter is the Church of Ireland or Anglican equivalent.
 You might like to wander round St Anne’s Square afterwards where there are several decent places for lunch, including Coppi that majors in Mediterranean cuisine.

 If it’s not Sunday and you want to see the majestic Northern Irish countryside, trips in a hire car up the Antrim coast or a round of golf at one of the Province’s great courses, such as Royal Portrush to follow in Rory McIlroy’s footsteps, are great ideas.